bhoptee/trueman-chiro/src/pages/index.md

 title: Home
 sections:
   - type: section_hero
-    title: Hello Mark, Here’s your new website,
+    title: Hello Mark, Here’s your new website.
     section_id: hero
     content: Mark, Using Netlify, Gastby, and NetlifyCMS, you can get up and running instantly.